 The costs for constructing and operating charging stations vary considerably.
 There are basically three charging options: Regular household sockets, wallboxes and fast charging stations

 The long-term savings potential of electric cars depends on electricity costs.
-In fact, electricity prices in Switzerland will rise by an average of 27 percent in 2023.
+In Switzerland, the price of electricity has actually gone up an average of 18 percent in 2024.
 This can lead to an increase of electricity costs by several hundred francs per year.

 The price of the premium is based on different factors and personal requirements.
-Due to the comparably high purchase and repair costs, it is advisable to consider comprehensive accidental damage insurance in addition to the compulsory third-party liability insurance.
+Since electric vehicles are relatively expensive to buy and repair, it's advisable to purchase comprehensive accidental damage insurance in addition to mandatory liability coverage.
 Any supplementary protection for battery, parking damage, etc. may also be worthwhile.
 The easiest way to determine the expected costs is to use the premium calculator.

 When it comes to purchasing an electric car, depreciation must be considered.
 Electric cars actually tend to depreciate more than combustion cars.
 However, the next few years will show how the market situation will develop in this regard.